ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/SOC Lab 1.md

 ---
 <h3>Let us Detect It</h3>

-Fire up your Linux and Windows VMs we previously setup and get back into a Sliver C2 shell.<br><br>
+Fire up your Linux and Windows VMs we previously setup and get back into a Sliver C2 shell.<br>

 1. Get back onto an SSH session on the Linux VM, and drop into a C2 session on your victim.<br>
     a.
 Retrace your steps from Part 2 if need be.<br>